 If we’ve got the chutzpah to add extra books to the Jewish Bible, creating a Christian Bible, Matthew is probably the best place to start.

-Matthew works harder than any of the others to convince Jews that Jesus is the Messiah they’ve been waiting for.
+Matthew works harder than any of the other writers to convince Jews that Jesus is the Messiah they’ve been waiting for.
 Among the other three Gospels, Mark reports the most Messiah-related prophecies that Jesus supposedly fulfilled: 30.

-That helps make Matthew the perfect bridge from the last book of prophecy in the Jewish Bible: Malachi, which leaves Jews anticipating the Messiah that he says is coming.
-“I will send my messenger, who will prepare the way for me.
-Suddenly, the Lord you are looking for will come to his Temple” (Malachi 3:1 New Century Version).
+That helps make Matthew the perfect bridge from the last book of prophecy in the Jewish Bible, Malachi, which leaves Jews anticipating the Messiah that he says is coming: “I’m sending an advance person to prepare the path ahead of me.
+He’ll show up suddenly.
+The LORD of everyone assures you that the messenger you love is coming” (Malachi 3:1).

-Matthew says John the Baptist was the messenger who prepared the way for the Lord, and that Jesus is the Messiah who came and taught at the Temple.
+Matthew says John the Baptist was the messenger who prepared the way for the Lord and Jesus is the Messiah who came and taught at the Temple.

-He does this because many Jews then and now shy away from using the name of God.
-It’s a bit like why a kindergarten teacher would shy away from chewing tobacco in front of the kids and then spitting the juice in a can across the room held by a kid sitting in timeout.
+He does so because many Jews then and now shy away from using the name of God.
+It’s a bit like why a kindergarten teacher would shy away from chewing tobacco in front of the kids and then spitting the juice in a can across the room held by a kid sitting in time-out.